nook24/statusengine/README.md

 #Statusengine  - the missing event broker

-Statusengine is a drop in replacement for NDOutils and is is able to use the same database schema.
+Statusengine is a drop in replacement for NDOutils and it is able to use the same database schema.
 Statusengine uses [gearmand](https://github.com/gearman) as Queueing engine, so your MySQL database will not slow down the Nagios/Naemon core.

 Additionally Statusengine is worker based.
-If your system grows and you need to process more data, you can simple increase the number of worker processes.
+If your system grows and you need to process more data, you can simply increase the number of worker processes.

-To make your data visible Statusengine comes with a responsive web interface which allows you to submit commands and provides a nice way to process the data with external scripts by quering the HTTP API and append the url with **.json** and **.xml** extension.
+To make your data visible Statusengine comes with a responsive web interface which allows you to submit commands and provides a nice way to process the data with external scripts by quering the HTTP API and append the url with **.json** or **.xml** extension.

 Statusengine is modular, so you can use just the parts you need!